 Laser Ignition in Gasoline Direct Injection Engines, 03-9354Printer Friendly Version

-Background - The objective of this research is to improve upon the current Gasoline Direct Injection (GDI) engine technology for use in automotive applications.
-GDI engines use stratified charge, unthrottled operation to achieve improved part-load fuel economy over conventional Port Fuel Injection (PFI) engines.
-One of the drawbacks of current GDI technology is that the fuel spray dynamics required for proper stratified charge operation usually results in liquid fuel impingement on combustion chamber surfaces.
-The liquid fuel impingement is used to create a near-stoichiometric fuel/air mixture near the wall-mounted spark plug, but a fuel-lean mixture in the remaining volume of the combustion chamber.
-However, a portion of the liquid fuel remains on the chamber surface and does not participate in the combustion process, resulting in high levels of unburned hydrocarbon emissions and less-than-optimal fuel economy.
-The premise of this project is that a laser ignition system can replace the wall-mounted spark plug and ignite the mixture at a location away from the chamber walls, negating the need for intentional fuel/wall interaction.
-This approach is expected to result in improved fuel economy and emissions.
+Background - The objective of this research is to improve current Gasoline Direct Injection (GDI) engine technology for use in automotive applications.
+GDI engines use stratified-charge, unthrottled operation to achieve improved part-load fuel economy in comparison to conventional Port Fuel Injection (PFI) engines.
+One disadvantage of current GDI technology is that the fuel spray dynamics required for proper stratified charge operation usually involves liquid fuel impingement on the piston.
+The piston is used to redirect the fuel spray such that a near-stoichiometric fuel/air mixture is produced near the wall-mounted spark plug, and a fuel-lean mixture is produced in the remaining volume of the combustion chamber.
+However, a portion of the liquid fuel remains on the piston and does not participate in the combustion process, resulting in high levels of unburned hydrocarbon emissions and less-than-optimal fuel economy.
+The premise of this project was that a laser ignition system could replace the wall-mounted spark plug and ignite the mixture at a location away from the chamber walls, negating the need for intentional fuel and piston interaction.
+This approach was expected to result in improved fuel economy and emissions.

-Approach - An existing spark-ignited PFI research engine will be modified for installation of the GDI system, including the fuel injector and the laser ignition system.
-A 350 mJ pulsed Nd:YAG laser will be used in conjunction with an optical system to transmit and focus the laser beam to the desired ignition location within the combustion chamber.
-A cylinder head outfitted with a fused silica window will be used to provide optical access into the combustion chamber.
-Initial testing will utilize a hollow cone-style fuel injector from a leading supplier of fuel system components.
-A SwRI Rapid Prototyping Electronic Control System (RPECS) will be used to control the laser and fuel injector.
-The variables that will be studied include the fuel spray pattern, the laser focal point and timing, the details of the optical system, and the engine operating condition.
-Real-time cylinder pressure and heat release rate data will be combined with emissions measurements to evaluate the performance of the engine.
+Approach - An existing single-cylinder research engine was modified to accept the GDI system and laser ignition system.
+A pulsed Nd:YAG laser was used in conjunction with a series of mirrors and a lens to transmit and focus the laser beam to the desired ignition location within the combustion chamber.
+A fused silica window installed in the cylinder head provided the optical path into the combustion chamber.
+A 60-degree hollow cone-style fuel injector was positioned to avoid piston impingement.
+The variables that were studied included the laser focal point location, laser timing, fuel injection timing, and ignition spot energy density.
+High-speed cylinder pressure data was used to evaluate the performance of the engine.